“An investment in knowledge pays the best interest” Benjamin Franklin

 What I retained from this book is that at some point the author was recommending to have a checklist before investing in any company.
 His included about 80 questions that he would ask to himself in order to determine the right value of the company.

 The Little Book of Common Sense Investing provides a detailed overview of two different investment options: actively managed funds and index funds.
-These blinks explain why it’s better to your money in a low-cost index fund instead of making risky, high-cost investments in wheeling-and-dealing mutual funds.
-John Bogle, the author of the book is the former CEO of one very large asset management firm – Vanguard.
+This book explains why it’s better to your money in a low-cost index fund instead of making risky, high-cost investments in wheeling-and-dealing mutual funds.
+John Bogle, the author of the book is the former CEO of one very large asset management firm – Vanguard, he is also among the people who invented ETFs.
 Here are the couple of sentences that I retained from this book.

 ” Few funds perform well, and there is no guarantee even those few will continue to do so.”